J. B. Stoner: Career

-Stoner rechartered a chapter of the Ku Klux Klan in Chattanooga when he was 18 years old.
+Stoner rechartered a chapter of the Ku Klux Klan in Chattanooga in 1942, when he was 18 years old.
 Stoner once said that "being a Jew [should] be a crime punishable by death."
-He ran the National States' Rights Party, founded by Edward Reed Fields, an associate of Stoner's, which attracted such fringe political figures as Addison Roswell Thompson, a perennial Democratic candidate for governor of Louisiana and mayor of New Orleans.
+He ran the National States' Rights Party, founded by Ed Fields, an associate of Stoner's.

 Stoner received a law degree from Atlanta Law School in 1952.
-He served as the attorney for James Earl Ray, the assassin of Martin Luther King Jr. The Federal Bureau of Investigation (FBI) suspected that Stoner was also involved in the assassination of Martin Luther King Jr. as well as bombings of several synagogues and black churches during the 1950s and 1960s, such as the 16th Street Baptist Church bombing.
+He served as the attorney for James Earl Ray, the assassin of Martin Luther King Jr. The Federal Bureau of Investigation (FBI) suspected that Stoner was also involved in the assassination of Martin Luther King Jr., as well as bombings of several synagogues and black churches during the 1950s and 1960s, such as the 16th Street Baptist Church bombing in Birmingham, Alabama.

 He lived at 591 Cherokee Street in "Old" Marietta, Georgia.

-As a "roving white supremacist," Stoner, along with Connie Lynch, was present in Bogalusa, Louisiana in 1965, performing the same road show to inflame white mobs in St. Augustine during the summer of 1964.
+As a "roving white supremacist", Stoner, along with Connie Lynch, was present in Bogalusa, Louisiana in 1965.
+He performed the same road show to inflame white mobs as he had done in St. Augustine, Florida during the summer of 1964.

 Stoner ran for governor of Georgia in 1970.
-During the campaign, where he called himself the "candidate of love," he described Adolf Hitler as "too moderate," described black people as an extension of the ape family, and described Jews as "vipers of Hell."
-The primary was won by civil rights movement supporter, and future president, Jimmy Carter.
-Stoner then ran for the United States Senate in 1972, finishing fifth in the Democratic Party primary with just over 40,000 votes.
-The nomination and the election both went to Sam Nunn.
+During the campaign, in which he called himself the "candidate of love", he described Adolf Hitler as "too moderate"; described black people as an extension of the ape family; and said that Jews are "vipers of Hell."
+The primary was won by Jimmy Carter, a civil rights movement supporter, and future president.

+Stoner ran for the United States Senate in 1972, finishing fifth in the Democratic Party primary with just over 40,000 votes.
+The nomination and the election were both won by Sam Nunn.

-During his Senate campaign, the Federal Communications Commission (FCC) ruled that television stations had to play his racist ads because of the fairness doctrine.
-Stoner also ran for lieutenant governor in 1974 and he also ran for a seat in the US Senate in 1980.
+During Stoner's Senate campaign, the Federal Communications Commission (FCC) ruled that television stations had to play his offensive, racist ads because of the fairness doctrine.

+Stoner continued his losing campaigns, running for lieutenant governor in 1974, and again for a seat in the US Senate in 1980.
 His best showing was 73,000 votes (10%) in his campaign for lieutenant governor in 1974, when he sought to succeed Lester G. Maddox in Georgia's second- highest constitutional office.
 That year, Maddox lost the gubernatorial nomination to former legislator George D. Busbee.

-In his 1974 campaign for lieutenant governor, Stoner placed signs on the Macon Transit Company buses, which Mayor Ronnie Thompson ordered the removal of.
-Stoner promptly went to federal court to secure the return of his paid signs under his First Amendment protection.
-He urged, tongue-in-cheek, Georgia blacks to support his nemesis, Thompson, for governor.
-Stoner polled more votes for lieutenant governor than were cast for all four candidates in the Republican gubernatorial primary, which Thompson had only barely won.

-In 1978, Stoner ran in the Democratic gubernatorial primary and polled 37,654 votes (5.4℅).
+In 1978, Stoner ran in the Democratic gubernatorial primary and polled 37,654 votes (5.4%).